bashman8000/hylia_networkprediction/README.md

 Hylia is a python library to study, process and forecast time series data produced in networking applications.
 The library contains a collection of multiple models from statistics (Arima, Holt-Winters) to complex deep learning models to train and inference forecasting challenges.

-## Documentation
+## Guide and Documentation

-- Example Tutorials
+- Hylia Example Tutorials
-- API documentations
+- Hylia API documentations

 ## Explanations
+- Website
 - Blog
 - Video

-## Install
+## Installation
 Current installation of Hylia has been tested on Python 3.6.
 To get started  recommend to first setup a clean Python environment for your project with at least Python 3.6 using any of your favorite tool for instance, ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html "conda-env"), [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) with or without [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)).

 Once your environment is all set up you can install hylia using pip: